-Welcome back FishTalk readers, and we hope you've enjoyed our 2018 editions.
-Somehow another year has suddenly gone by, and we’re in the final weeks of what most normal people would call fishing season.
-But we fish-heads, we’re not normal.
-We know that as long as there’s open water and fish swimming around in it, there’s some possibility of putting a bend in a fishing rod.
+It's blowing snow and the wind chill is in single digits, but we fish-heads, we’re not normal and we know there are pickerel to be pursued.
+We know that yellow perch will bite no matter how cold it gets.
+And we know that as long as there’s open water and fish swimming around in it, there’s some possibility of putting a bend in a fishing rod.
 Sure, the skin on your fingers might freeze to the reel seat.
 Yes, your deck may become skimmed with ice.
 Of course there’s always a chance that the contents of your boat’s Porta-Pottie will glaciate and fracture the plastic holding tank.
-We say none of that will stop us from fishing, and if that open water becomes locked up tight, we’ll start punching holes through it to get our lures and baits in front of those fish.
+We say none of that will stop us from fishing, and if that open water becomes locked up tight, we’ll start punching holes through it and try some ice fishing to get our lures and baits in front of those fish.

 Unfortunately, due to short-sightedness and a general lack of fishing fortitude, many of us grew up in households where winter meant stowing away the angling gear and winterizing the boat until spring.
 While we certainly don’t condone such behavior, we understand that as a result, many fisherfolks aren’t exactly sure how to continue their waterborne pursuits right through the winter months.
 So as we grow closer to what some non-fishers might think of as the “off season,” we figured we’d provide those who aren’t familiar with our region’s wintertime options with a brief run-down of what you’ll be missing, if you opt to stay indoors for the next few months.

 - Hitting the warm-water discharges.
 Though limited in size and location, warm-water discharges can be found throughout our region.
 There’s Dickerson up the Potomac, Brandon Shores near Baltimore, Calvert Cliffs in the mid-Bay region, North Anna in Virginia, and that’s just a partial list.
-Wherever you live, there’s almost certainly a warm-water discharge or two within a couple hour’s drive.
+Some are certainly better than others, but wherever you live, there’s almost certainly a warm-water discharge or two within a couple hour’s drive.
 Check out Fishing for Trophy Rockfish in Warm Water Discharges, to get the details.

 - Catch-and-release fishing Chesapeake tributary stripers.
 I’m embarrassed to say that I didn’t even realize myself how steady a bite you may enjoy on fish some winters, jigging the usual skirted plastics along the tributary channel edges.
 But reader and dedicated fish-head Kevin Thomas proved it’s doable last winter, with a steady stream of fish photos that lasted through every month and all weather patterns.
 Thank you, Kevin, for proving that it can be done!